 From Lalami’s website: “Laila Lalami was born in Rabat and educated in Morocco, Great Britain, and the United States.
 She is the author of the novels Hope and Other Dangerous Pursuits, which was a finalist for the Oregon Book Award; Secret Son, which was on the Orange Prize longlist; and The Moor’s Account, which won the American Book Award, the Arab American Book Award, and the Hurston/Wright Legacy Award.
 It was on the Man Booker Prize longlist and was a finalist for the Pulitzer Prize.
 Her essays and opinion pieces have appeared in the Los Angeles Times, the Washington Post, The Nation, the Guardian, the New York Times, and in many anthologies.
 She writes the ‘Between the Lines’ column for The Nation magazine and is a critic-at-large for the Los Angeles Times.
 The recipient of a British Council Fellowship, a Fulbright Fellowship, and a Guggenheim Fellowship, she is currently a professor of creative writing at the University of California at Riverside.”

 Sponsored by the Center for the Study of Women in Society, in cooperation with the Eugene Public Library.
-Cosponsored by the Oregon Humanities Center; UO Libraries; CAS Humanities; Departments of English and Women’s, Gender and Sexuality Studies; School of Journalism and Communication; Center for Latino/a and Latin American Studies; Wayne Morse Center for Law & Politics; and others to be named.
+Cosponsored by the Oregon Humanities Center’s Endowment for Public Outreach in the Arts, Sciences, and Humanities; UO Libraries; CAS Humanities; Departments of English and Women’s, Gender and Sexuality Studies; School of Journalism and Communication; Center for Latino/a and Latin American Studies; Wayne Morse Center for Law & Politics; and others to be named.